msaidm/task-manger/README.md

 [Task Manager App](https://task-manger-t1fs-b2m35abwf-msaidms-projects.vercel.app/)

-## System Requirements:
+## Task Manger App:

 I used Next.js and Firebase to develop a proficient task management tool.
 Users have the capability to register accounts, log in, create tasks, edit existing tasks, and delete tasks seamlessly.
-Each task is equipped with a title, due date, and description, which can be manipulated using a rich text editor for enhanced functionality and user experience.
+Each task is equipped with a title, due date, completion status, and description, which can be manipulated using a rich text editor for enhanced functionality and user experience.

 ## System Requirements: